timmaurice/lovelace-blitzortung-lightning-card/README.md

 ### Map Integration

-The card reads the latitude and longitude for each new strike directly from the attributes of your configured `distance` sensor (e.g., `sensor.blitzortung_lightning_distance`).
-It then plots the strike history on the map.
+The card uses the `geo_location.lightning_strike_*` entities to plot strikes on the map.
 If your Home Assistant `zone.home` is configured, it will also be displayed as a reference point.
 The map automatically zooms to fit all displayed points.
 To enable this feature, simply toggle the "Show Map" option in the card's visual editor.
-This will set the `show_map: true` option in your YAML configuration.
-The previous manual setup of a `device_tracker` is no longer needed.

 ## Example Configuration